 The Jewin Welsh Church.
-Jewin Street was completely destroyed in the blitz and not rebuilt.
+Jewin Street was utterly destroyed in the blitz and not rebuilt.
 The area had been granted to the Jews in 1177 for use as a burial ground.
-When the Jews were expelled from England in 1290 the land was given to the Dean of St Pauls.
+When the Jews were expelled from England in 1290, the Dean of St Pauls gave the land.
 Milton lived there while writing ‘Paradise Lost’.
 In the 19th century, a nonconformist chapel was built at the end of the street.

 Fann Street EC1